S566168/44643Sec03Team02Spring2024FinalProject/README.md

 1.What app are you planning to develop?
 Who are the target users of your app?

-Our team is developing a live object detection app.
+Our team is developing a live object detection app named "RealVision".
 It provides real-time identification of objects for educational, professional, and everyday use.

 2. What specific features do you intend to implement? specific features: